Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

-Day 3 - Last practice for Module 1 & Module 2 practice in Norwich
+Day 3 - Last practice for Module 1 and Module 2 practice in Norwich

-Again we started with mod 1 stuff, going over everything a last time to make sure I’m happy, as the next session would be test day.
-At this point I felt I was ready for the Mod 1 – the only slight concern was the U turn and avoiding putting my foot down unnecessarily, but when I worked on that a few times focusing on using the revs for balance with a touch more speed, it was fine.
+Again we started with mod 1 stuff, going over everything the last time to make sure I’m happy, as the next session would be test day.
+At this point I felt I was ready for the Mod 1 – the only slight concern was the U-turn and avoiding putting my foot down unnecessarily, but when I worked on that a few times focusing on using the revs for balance with a touch more speed, it was fine.

 Another tip: Elbows down!
 But not around corners because I’m Rossi at this stage; but rather Jim noticed I tended to sit quite rigid on the bike, with elbows out and waist locked.
 It wasn’t a huge problem and was quite easily solved, but it meant that I was making manoeuvres harder for myself and not letting “bike and rider” move fluidly.
 Moving with the bike is key to having superb control, especially for me with the Mod 1 right around the corner.

-We also covered the importance of safe riding and not just learning how to pass a test, as well as discussing a few more advanced techniques for riding post-test.
-Jim recommended looking at further training once passing too, and really getting involved in the biker community once the full licence is in your pocket.
+We also covered the importance of safe riding and not just learning how to pass a test, as well as discussed a few more advanced techniques for riding post-test.
+Jim recommended looking at further training once passing too and really getting involved in the biker community once the full licence is in your pocket.

 Patience and practice breeds confidence in your own riding, something clear to see for experienced riders - and if the examiner on the day can see you’re confident it shows them you know what you’re doing.
 Which can only help!